daisvke/dcrypt/README.md

 <br /><br />
 - Without IV (= NULL IV) the process will be faster, but less secure.
 - Identical plaintexts will produce identical ciphertexts.
-- dcrypt uses the keygen mentionned below to create a unique IV.
+- dcrypt uses the keygen mentionned below to create a unique IV for each fileg.
 - The used IV is then saved on the custom header and is retrieved during decryption.

 #### **Padding**